zorp/inspicos_wp/wp-content/plugins/mystickymenu/readme.txt

 = Is there a live demo formyStickymenu =
 A live demo for myStickymenu plugin is available at <a href="https://demo.premio.io/mystickymenu/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">Premio's demo site</a>.

+= How does the Welcome Bar feature work and do I have to enable it? = After installing the plugin, you’ll have the option to turn on the welcome bar.
+You can create a floating bar that’ll appear on your site, and use it for promotion, announcements, and more.
+You don’t have to turn that feature on if you don’t want to :)

 == Screenshots ==

 1. You can choose your current menu from the dropdown or enter it ID or class manually
 2. Add you custom CSS
 3. This is how myStickymenu will actually look on your site
+4. Design your welcome bar
+5. You can change the background text, call-to-action text, fonts, and colors
+6. Check out welcome bar in action

 == Changelog ==
+= 2.2.3 =
+Pro version changes
+= 2.2.2 =
+Fixed apostrophes bug for Welcome bar
+= 2.2.1 =
+Sticky menu and welcome bar conflict fix
+= 2.2 =
+You can now add a welcome bar to your website
+= 2.1.8 =
+Upgrade page update
 = 2.1.7 =
 Fixed undefined indexes
 = 2.1.6 =